Skip To Main Content

 Texas A&M Participants

-Internal (Texas A&M) participants can choose to stay in the housing provided by the program or receive a housing allowance.
+Internal (Texas A&M) participants can choose to stay in the housing provided by the program or receive a one-time housing allowance payment of $1,235.00.

 Program Housing